Le Val d'Or station

-Val d'Or (/fr/; 'Vale of Gold') is a railway station on the line from Paris-Saint-Lazare to Versailles-Rive-Droite, in the commune of Saint-Cloud, in the Hauts-de-Seine department in the Île-de-France region, France.
+Le Val d'Or (/fr/; 'The Vale of Gold') is a railway station on the line from Paris-Saint-Lazare to Versailles-Rive-Droite, in the commune of Saint-Cloud, in the Hauts-de-Seine department in the Île-de-France region, France.

 In 1903 the Compagnie des chemins de fer de l'Ouest launched a halt to serve the Fouilleuse Racecourse (now the Saint-Cloud Racecourse).
 The halt took on its current name and configuration in 1911 when it became a station.
 From 1918 to 1952, it served companies in neighbouring Suresnes and Rueil-Malmaison, including a military arsenal.
 In the early 2000s, it was completely renovated, with a new footbridge and facilities that make it a model of accessibility for disabled passengers.

 It is a Société nationale des chemins de fer français (SNCF) station, served by Transilien Line L. It is 12.8 km (7.9 mi) from Paris-Saint-Lazare station.

 Location

-At an altitude of 78 m, Val d'Or station is located at kilometre point (PK) 12.769 on the Paris-Saint-Lazare to Versailles-Rive-Droite line, between Suresnes–Mont-Valérien and Saint-Cloud stations.
+At an altitude of 78 m, Le Val d'Or station is located at kilometre point (PK) 12.769 on the Paris-Saint-Lazare to Versailles-Rive-Droite line, between Suresnes–Mont-Valérien and Saint-Cloud stations.